redis/redis-doc/topics/sentinel-spec.md

 * 2) Find suitable slave.
 * 3) Turn the slave into a master using the SLAVEOF NO ONE command.
 * 4) Verify the state of the new master again using INFO.
-* 5) Call an user script to inform the clients that the configuration changed.
+* 5) Call a user script to inform the clients that the configuration changed.
-* 6) Call an user script to notify the system administrator.
+* 6) Call a user script to notify the system administrator.
 * 7) Send a SENTINEL NEWMASTER command to all the reachable sentinels.
 * 8) Turn all the remaining slaves, if any, to slaves of the new master.
 This is done incrementally, one slave after the other, waiting for the previous slave to complete the synchronization process before starting with the next one.
 * 9) Start monitoring the new master.